-There are six New Zealand work visas that allow foreigners to work in the country.
+There are six New Zealand work visas that allow migrants to work in the country.
 Without one of these visas to your name, you won’t be able to legally take up a job.

-- Offers either immediate residency, a pathway to residency or permission to work in New Zealand for a set period of time; and
+Each of the six visas is unique, with its own set of requirements, and offers either immediate residency, a pathway to residency or permission to work in New Zealand for a specific purpose or event.

 1. Skilled Migrant visa

 The Skilled Migrant visa allows you to work in New Zealand, but only if you can meet these criteria:

 - You’re 55 or younger

 - Your occupation is on a skills shortage list

 - Your skills, experience and qualifications satisfy INZ’s requirements for your occupation

 - You have a job offer from a New Zealand employer

 - You meet the minimum English language requirements